mebeim/aoc/2020/README.md

 - If a cell is alive (`#`) and exactly 2 or 3 of its neighbors are alive (`#`), the cell *stays alive*, otherwise it dies (`.`).

-In 3D space, "neighbors" of a cell means any of the 26 other cells where any of their coordinates differ by at most 1.
+In 3D space, "neighbors" of a cell means any of the 26 other cells for which any of the coordinates differs by at most 1.
 That is, the entire 3x3 cube of cells centered at the coordinates of the cell, except the cell itself.
 You can also see this as the 26 pieces surrounding the core of a [Rubik's cube][wiki-rubiks-cube].